 The Institute's vision is unified by Sustainability Next, a plan for coalescing, implementing, and measuring cross-cutting sustainability initiatives at Georgia Tech.

-President Cabrera encourages the Institute community to participate in SDG Action and Awareness Week this Feb.
-28 – March 4 for five days of virtual SDG-focused events.
+President Cabrera encourages the Institute community to participate in SDG Action and Awareness Week this March 6-10 for five days of in-person and virtual SDG-focused events.

 SDG Action and Awareness Week invites universities around the world to host events that increase awareness of the SDGs, showcase the work they’re doing, and encourage action.

-Georgia Tech will host a variety of events throughout the week and encourages partners around campus to organize and host their own SDG-focused events (such as a workshop, service project, or conversation panel) to help showcase the many ways Georgia Tech is making progress toward achieving these global goals on a local level.
+Georgia Tech’s 2023 SDG Week will focus primarily on SDG13: Climate Action.
+As we prepare to launch the Institute Climate Action Plan, SDG Week will help showcase Tech’s work in teaching, research, and operations that positively impacts climate.
+Georgia Tech will host a variety of events throughout the week and encourages partners around campus to organize and host their own SDG-focused events (such as workshops, service projects, or conversation panels) to help showcase the many ways Georgia Tech is making progress toward achieving these global goals on a local level.

 17 Rooms at Georgia Tech: Recommended Actions

-A campus planning committee — aided by more than 20 student, faculty, and staff volunteers representing all 17 discussions — worked to identify key takeaways and synthesize into recommendations that link research, teaching, operations, and partnerships while aligning with priorities in the Institute strategic plan.
+A campus planning committee — aided by more than 20 student, faculty, and staff volunteers representing all 17 discussions — worked to identify key takeaways and synthesize these into recommendations that link research, teaching, operations, and partnerships while aligning with the Institute strategic plan’s priorities.

-Through January 2021, the Committee reviewed and refined those recommendation into six recommended actions:
+Through January 2021, the Committee reviewed and refined those recommendations into six recommended actions: